junxit/us-congress-bills-109/metadata.md

 - 2006-06-12 — Placed on the Union Calendar, Calendar No. 278.
 - 2006-06-12 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-497.
 - 2006-06-12 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-497.
+- 2006-06-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-06-13 — Considered as unfinished business. (consideration: CR H3816-3817)
+- 2006-06-13 — Considered under suspension of the rules. (consideration: CR H3805-3808)
+- 2006-06-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4894.
+- 2006-06-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-13 — Mr. Sensenbrenner moved to suspend the rules and pass the bill, as amended.
+- 2006-06-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 1 (Roll no. 259). (text: CR H3805)
+- 2006-06-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 1 (Roll no. 259).(text: CR H3805)